 How do you do your work-life balance?

 My best friend is Google Calendar.
-At the beginning of the month, I would put any sporting event, and at the end of the month I would have my husband accept the events as well, and I would literally work around Hockey games.
+We’re big on hockey games in our family and so at the beginning of the month, I put any sporting event we’re going to, and have my husband accept the events as well, and I would literally work around hockey games.
 It was very feasible, and as long as I have my phone, I could work.
-As long as the arenas had pretty decent WiFi, I would be able to answer e-mails at the hockey game.
 Sometimes I will have to shut off my ringer in order to be present in the moment, which is something that is really important to do as well.
-When I go to my office, the older brokers, you’ll see that they never really set limits.
-You’ll see that they kind of veer away from your passion for real estate because you get a little bit frustrated because you’ve missed out on so much.
-That’s something that I always told myself from the beginning, that I never want that to happen.
 I obviously make sure that I have some sort of structure, but if I’m available to work, I’m going to work.

-If you don’t love what you do, your clients are going to feel it, and that’s not something that I ever want to have to deal with.
-I make sure that I still am present yet I’m never neglecting my clients.
+If you don’t love what you do, your clients are going to feel it, and that’s not something that I ever wanted to deal with.
+I make sure that I am still as present yet never neglecting my clients.

 What does success represent to you?

 Well, there’s a lot of things that proved my success.
 One thing was being on Global Montreal, which was a huge thing for me.
 It was my 2nd year that I was approached with the opportunity to be on Global.
-I’m on every 2 months, me and my partner Nick I alternate.
+I’m on every 2 months, me and my partner Nick alternate.
 We have the real estate section on Global.
 It’s been five years that we’ve been doing this.
 We talk about what we love and what’s trending in the real estate market.
 I feel like I made it.
 The work and family life balance that I’ve created, I feel like that was my ultimate goal because, in the work that I had previously in real estate, I feel like I missed out on a lot.
 That was before I was a stepmom.
-Obviously, your priorities change when you start having a family, but it’s things that I never prioritized before, and now that I have a stepmom and I have a husband and I have a home to take care of, my priorities are different.
-The fact that I am able to be present in our lives or present in my parent’s lives or my brother’s life, yet still have success in real estate, I feel like that is the definition of success.
+Obviously, my priorities changed when I decided to have a family, my priorities are different.
+The fact that I am able to be present in our lives or present in my parents’ lives or my brother’s life, yet still have success in real estate, I feel like that is the definition of success for me.